Zeit Wissen

-Zeit Wissen is a bi-monthly popular science magazine published in Germany.
+ZEIT WISSEN is a bi-monthly popular science magazine published in Germany.
 The magazine is spun off from the German weekly newspaper Die Zeit.
-The German phrase "Zeit Wissen" literally translates to "Time-Knowledge," and refers to the up-to-the-minute nature of the magazine's subject matter and focus.
+The German phrase "Zeit Wissen" literally translates to "Time Knowledge".
+The magazine publishes the biweekly podcast "Woher weißt Du das?".

 History

-Zeit Wissen was launched in 2004.
+ZEIT WISSEN was launched in 2004.
 The magazine is published by Zeitverlag Gerd Bucerius.
 The first editor-in-chief of the magazine was Christoph Drösser.
 The editor-in-chief of the magazine is Andreas Lebert who was appointed to the post in August 2013, replacing Jan Schweitzer.

-The magazine frequently is compared to the American publication Wired, in that it covers the "cutting edge" of such diverse topics as technology, science, history, fashion, modern lifestyles, avant-garde art, photography, health, and even food.
-In February 2012 Zeit Wissen started its news section, Environment and Society.
+The magazine frequently is compared to the American publication Wired, in that it covers the cutting-edge developments in technology, science, history, fashion, modern lifestyles, avant-garde art, photography, health, and food.
+In 2009 ZEIT WISSEN Podcast was launched.
+It is one of the top German popular science podcasts.

-Zeit Wissen offers annually encouraging sustainability award.

-The 2007 circulation of Zeit Wissen was 71,297 copies.
-The circulation of the bi-monthly was 89,023 for the second part of 2012.
+The Q4 2024 circulation of Zeit Wissen was 104,634 copies.
+It reaches 0,7 to 1,5 Mio. readers per copy.